mattdibi/redox-w-firmware/README.md

 # Redox Wireless Keyboard Firmware
-Firmware for Nordic MCUs used in the Redox wireless Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK
+Firmware for Nordic MCUs used in the Redox wireless Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK.
 This firmware was derived from [Reversebias' Mitosis](https://github.com/reversebias/mitosis) and [Durburz's Interphase](https://github.com/Durburz/interphase-firmware/) firmware.

 ## Redox's documentation page